-The Group derives revenue from the transfer of goods and services over time and at a point in time in the following geographical regions:
+The Group derives revenue from the transfer of goods and services over time and at a point in time in the following geographical regions, product sales and service provision are classified under the Active Pharmaceutical Ingredients (API) segment, as presented in the segment information.
+Please refer to Note 14(3) for details.